-- A llow required time for markings.
+A llow required time for markings.

 Provide adequate notice prior to starting your excavation.
-This provides time for companies to accurately locate and mark their facilities in your dig area. - R espect the marks.
+This provides time for companies to accurately locate and mark their facilities in your dig area.

+R espect the marks.
-Before you begin your excavation,

-walk through the site to familiarize yourself

-with the markings and the location of buried

-facilities.
-Confirm that all companies have

-responded to you indicating they have
+Before you begin your excavation, walk through the site to familiarize yourself with the markings and the location of buried facilities.
+Confirm that all companies have responded to you indicating they have marked your dig area.

-- E xcavate carefully.
+E xcavate carefully.